How to Find Investors for Your Business: Expert Tips From a Tech Startup Founder

 - In general, how long does it take to proceed from the first stage to raising investments?

 Everyone should know that it takes at least six months from when you start your first pitch to when you get the money.
 Unless of course you have a super network, and of course exceptions do happen.
 But I have rarely seen other companies completing it sooner.

 Generally, there are the following rounds: friends and family round, preseed, seed, Series A, Series B, Series C. In my business, we have kept this process.
 Usually, people are expecting at least 12 months between rounds.
 But things are changing, and recently I have seen businesses "topping up" investment between rounds.
 So I think it’s becoming a bit more flexible than it used to be.

 - What would be your advice for those who failed and didn’t receive an investment?

 I would say that failure to get investment is a disguised blessing, although I am sure most of them wouldn't see it like that.
 Because usually a failure, any failure, is actually a redirection.
 Nothing happens in vain.
 I strongly believe that.
 They will find this experience useful in another part of their lives or in their next step.
 It doesn’t mean they cannot create a business.
 Actually they can just come back with a different idea and try again.

 Launching a tech startup: Where to start?

-To sum up, when thinking about how to start a successful startup and attract investors, keep these main steps in mind:
+To sum up, when thinking about how to find investors and start a successful startup, keep these main steps in mind: